HankJames/Vul-Reports/FirmwareLeakage/com.sampmax.homemax/com.sampmax.homemax.md

 ## Description

-The `com.sampmax.homemax` , developed by Shelly, suffers from an Incorrect Access Control vulnerability during the device firmware update process.
+The `com.sampmax.homemax` , developed by SAMPMAX, suffers from an Incorrect Access Control vulnerability during the device firmware update process.
 The app uses HTTPS requests to download firmware updates.
 By reverse engineering the app, it was possible to identify the firmware download mechanism and the download link.
 Dynamic testing revealed that the vendor's firmware server lacks proper access control, leading to **firmware leakage**.

 ## Reproduction Steps